vmware/dscr-for-vmware/Documentation/DSCResources/VMHostIScsiHba/VMHostIScsiHba.md

 ## Description

-The resource is used to modify the CHAP settings of the specified iSCSI Host Bus Adapter on the specified VMHost.
+The resource is used to modify the CHAP settings and the iSCSI name of the specified iSCSI Host Bus Adapter on the specified VMHost.

 ## Examples